We figured out the best way for how to baby proof fireplace.

 Carbon monoxide can also be a bit more harmful to children since they still have developing bodies.

-Whether you have wood-burning or gas fireplaces, the best way to monitor the carbon monoxide levels is with a carbon monoxide detector.
+Whether you have a gas or wood-burning fireplace, the best way to monitor the carbon monoxide levels is with carbon monoxide detectors.
 This functions similarly to a fire smoke detector, so it’s easy to monitor.

 How to Prevent Carbon Monoxide Build-Up